Biological control strategies in apple trees

 Results

-The research carried out have contributed to the knowledge about the key apple pest (Cydia pomonella), providing a valuable input previously unavailable in the region (Southern Cone of Latin America).
+The research carried out has contributed to the knowledge about the key apple pest (Cydia pomonella), providing a valuable input previously unavailable in the region (Southern Cone of Latin America).
 The actions developed made possible a positive interaction and integration of efforts between the groups of researchers from the participating countries.
-Knowledge of new alternatives for pest control in apple trees was strengthened, contributing to a sustainable production of the fruit system and in a friendly way with the environment.
-It contributed to the formation of groups of researchers with technical capacity to address issues inherent to the management of fruit and vegetable pests and their integration at the regional level.
+Knowledge of new alternatives for pest control in apple trees was strengthened, contributing to a sustainable fruit production system and in an environmentally-friendly way.
+It contributed to the formation of groups of researchers with the technical capacity to address issues inherent to the management of fruit and vegetable pests and their integration at the regional level.

 IPM strategies developed